|

 Understanding Rationalist Principles

 Rationalism is a movement that emphasizes science and reason as the primary source of knowledge and understanding.
 It plays a significant role in various fields, from philosophy to science, ethics, and politics.
+By exploring core principles within rationalist movements, we can appreciate their historical significance and contemporary relevance.

 Rationalism | Definition, Examples & Philosophy - Study.com